 Protecting your data from a cyber-attack is just one way the cloud can be of great value to a business owner.
 However, another frequent issue that you have to be aware of is network downtime.
 If your IT is on-premises, the resilience of your network is only as good as the robustness of your server.
 If this is compromised, damaged or destroyed, your system goes down.
 If you have on-site infrastructure, the fortitude of your network is highly reliant on your server, and, therefore, vulnerable.
 If your server is damaged destroyed or compromised in any way, your system will go down.

-Cloud service providers, like Nerds Support, don’t rely on one server alone.
+Cloud solution service providers, like Nerds Support, don’t rely on one server alone.
 They have a host of back-up systems both on and off-site, all protected by the most robust network and security available.
 If a server goes down it gets switched to another server and your business can continue uninterrupted.
 This allows you the flexibility to do something called ‘virtualize’ your IT infrastructure in the cloud.
 You can generate multiple copies of your applications, files and even desktops, storing the original in a separate and secure location.